billiramirez/billiramirez/README.md

 #### About Me

-🔭 I'm a Software Engineer, currently working at [Nicasource, LLC](http://nicasource.com/), a Nicaragua based software development company dedicated to bringing excellent ideas to life using proven design methodologies and best practices.
+🔭 I'm a Software Engineer, currently working at [Deel - Hire internationally with complete confidence](http://deel.com/).
 I'm really passionate about the Javascript ecosystem.
 I have extensive experience with Nodejs, GraphQL, Reactjs, React Native, and many others.
 Fast learner with excellent organizational, soft skills, time management prioritization, follow-up, and the ability to work both independently and within a team environment 👨🏻‍💻